Georgia Nursing Home Abuse Lawyer

 According to the Georgia Department of Human Services (GDHS), the population of individuals aged 60 and older is expected to increase at least 75% by the year 2030 in the state of Georgia.
 With the increase in elderly population, the number of individuals residing in nursing homes is expected to rise, which unfortunately has the potential of leading to an increase in nursing home abuse and neglect issues.

-If you or a loved one has been a victim of nursing home abuse, it’s important to understand your rights and obtain legal help from a Georgia nursing home abuse law firm.
-With a plethora of attorneys to choose from, it’s important to seek out a nursing home abuse law firm with attorneys who possess the experience and knowledge to help you win your case.
-The Georgia law firm of McIver Brown specializes specifically in nursing home abuse and neglect cases and can help you get the justice and financial compensation you deserve.
+If you or a loved one has been a victim of nursing home abuse, it’s important to understand your rights and obtain legal help from a nursing home abuse lawyer.
+With a plethora of attorneys to choose from, it’s important to seek out a nursing home abuse attorney who possesses the experience and knowledge to help you win your case.
+Nursing home abuse lawyers can help you get the justice and financial compensation you deserve.

 Laws on Nursing Home Abuse in Georgia

 In many instances, victims and/or loved ones aren’t aware of all of the nursing home laws and regulations mandated in Georgia.
 However, it’s imperative to understand your rights if you have a loved one residing in a Georgia nursing home.

 In nursing homes in Georgia, at least one registered or licensed nurse is required to be on duty for each eight-hour shift.
 An adequate nursing staff and qualified staff members are required to be on duty at all times in order to sufficiently care for the nursing home residents’ needs.